Charities Regulator: New regime

-The Charities Act (debated from 2007 as the "Charities Bill") was passed in 2009, and provided for the creation of the Charities Regulatory Authority and an appeals tribunal, the transfer of powers from the Commissioners of Donations and Bequests and the dissolution of that body, the establishment of a public register of charities, and other matters.
+The Charities Act 2009 (formerly the Charities Bill 2007) provided for the creation of the Charities Regulatory Authority, known for operational purposes as the Charities Regulator, and an appeals tribunal, the transfer of powers from the Commissioners of Donations and Bequests and the dissolution of that body, the establishment of a public register of charities, and other matters.
 However, it was not commenced for some years, for what the relevant minister, Alan Shatter, described as "financial reasons".

 There were "high-profile scandals" in several charities in 2013 and early 2014.
 These controversies included the alleged use of donations and state funding (intended to provide services at charities like the Rehab Group and Central Remedial Clinic) to pay high salaries, lease cars and contribute to the pension funds of charity management.
 On foot of these, the regulator commenced operations on a "shadow basis" in early 2014, with a board appointed on a non-statutory basis.
 The first chairperson was the chair of the Charity Committee of Chartered Accountants Ireland, Conor Woods, and the first chief executive was Úna Ní Dhubhghaill.
 The board included at least two charity sector figures, Fergus Finlay of Barnardos and Ann Fitzgerald of Cork's Simon Community.

 The authority was established on 16 October 2014, when the Minister for Justice and Equality issued a ministerial commencement order.
 The regulator was initially empowered to undertake reactive investigations (in the event of a complaint or whistleblowing allegation) and, from 2016, "in the wake of the Console charity scandal" these enforcement powers were expanded to include proactive investigations.